The Local News Issue

 In 2021, Washington Post Magazine published The Lost Local News Issue — the largest in the history of the Magazine — showing the impact of losing local journalism.
 You can check out the landing page at wapo.st/lost-news.

 About 2,200 local print newspapers have closed since 2005.
 In many places where papers still exist, a lack of resources prevents them from reporting thoroughly on issues vital to the community.
 Other stories are lost, too: the local controversies, wrongdoings and human-interest tales that are severely underreported or entirely untold.
 For this issue, we asked local journalists to tell some of those stories.
 Topics range from the mystery of a possible grizzly bear serial killer in Idaho, to an Alaskan community in danger of losing their only school because of erosion, to a West Virginia pastor who has defied the odds to create a diverse congregation, to two men in Oregon who are giving unclaimed human remains a proper burial.

-My role in this project involved art direction, print design, digital design, and project planning.
+My role in this project involved project managing, art direction, print design, and digital design.